Board Action Bulletin

 In developing these standards, the six responsible agencies focused primarily on institutions with at least 100 employees.
 Federal law already requires those institutions to file annual diversity reports to the Equal Employment Opportunity Commission.

 The Board unanimously approved the policy statement on May 26.
-The policy statement, available here (opens new window), became effective upon publication in the Federal Register June 10.
+The policy statement, available here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , became effective upon publication in the Federal Register June 10.

 The Federal Register notice also asks for public comments on the information collection aspects of the final joint standards as required by the Paperwork Reduction Act.
 Comments are due by Aug.
 10, 2015.
 The effective date of the collection of information will be announced in the Federal Register following Office of Management and Budget approval.